Overeating and Increased Appetite During Cancer Treatment

 8. Keep Moving

-Any movement can have a positive impact on your mood and hormones.
-You don’t need to go all out at it - things like walking, stretching, or whatever feels good can make a real difference.
+It does not need to be intense to be effective.
+Things like walking, stretching, or whatever feels good can make a real difference.
 Getting some natural light in the morning and moving can also help improve your sleep and overall energy.
 Every little bit helps!

 9. Promote Restful Sleep